Baumm History, Family Crest & Coats of Arms

 Early Origins of the Baumm family

 The surname Baumm was first found in Austria, where the name emerged in mediaeval times as one of the notable families of the region.
 From the 13th century onwards the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.

 Early History of the Baumm family

-Another 161 words (12 lines of text) covering the years 1777, 1811, 1856 and 1919 are included under the topic Early Baumm History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Baumm research.
+Another 81 words (6 lines of text) covering the years 1777, 1811, 1856 and 1919 are included under the topic Early Baumm History in all our PDF Extended History products and printed products wherever possible.

 Baumm Spelling Variations